c-blake/cligen/README.md

 hitting the TAB key to complete is unnecessary **if** the completion is unique.
 This is patterned after, e.g. Mercurial, gdb, gnuplot, or Vim ex-commands.
-Long options can also be spelled flexibly, e.g.  `--dry-run`|`--dryRun`, like Nim's style-insensitive identifiers, but with extra "kebab case" insensitivity.
+Long options can also be spelled flexibly, e.g.  `--dry-run`|`--dryRun`, like Nim's style-insensitive identifiers, but with extra "kebab-case-insensitivity".
 The exact spelling of the key in `help` controls the look of printed help.

 ---